 - Utilization of hearing aids by children with hearing loss is expected to increase by approximately 4% under the mandate.
-Current hearing aid utilization levels (approximately 61%-65%) suggest that most children with hearing impairment obtain hearing aids even though most do not have coverage for them. - Actuarial analysis for SB 1158 shows that the total expenditure for hearing aids in California (including total premiums and out-of-pocket spending for copayments and noncovered benefits) would increase by between 0.02% to 0.03% for those markets affected by the mandate.
-For those markets, health insurance premiums are estimated to increase on average by 0.05% or \$0.11 per member per month (PMPM).
-Increases in insurance premiums vary by market segment.
-Increases as measured by percentage changes in premiums are estimated to range from approximately 0.03% to 0.06%.
-Increases as measured by per member per month payments are estimated to range from approximately \$0.07 to \$0.14.
-The greatest impact would be on the small-group market.
+Current hearing aid utilization levels (approximately 61%-65%) suggest that most children with hearing impairment obtain hearing aids even though most do not have coverage for them. - Actuarial analysis herein shows that the total expenditure for hearing aids in California (including total premiums and out-of-pocket spending for copayments and non-covered benefits) will increase by 0.02% to 0.03%.
+Health insurance premiums are estimated to increase on average by 0.07%.
+Increases in insurance premiums vary by market segment and range from approximately 0.05% to 0.09%, with the greatest impact being on the small-group health maintenance organization market. - A substantial portion of the increase in insurance premium will be explained by insurance absorbing a portion of the benefit cost previously paid for by the insured.